Xorgon/Connect4/README.md

 First build a board.
 The board must be 6 wide and 5 high with a row of blocks beneath it with buttons facing the players.
 As an example, see the image below.

+To use `/c4` commands the player must have the permission `c4.admin`.
+Ops have this by default.

 Create a board using `/c4 add <board name>`.

 Select the board region using WorldEdit and then set the region for your board using `/c4 set region <board name>`.
 The selection should look like this: